-At both our Sacramento and our San Francisco offices we often meet individuals who have entered the U.S. illegally via the border on more than one occasion.
+At both our Sacramento and our Stockton offices we often meet individuals who have entered the U.S. illegally via the border on more than one occasion.
 In specific circumstances, it is actually still possible to get your greencard.
 Take the following scenario:

 Luis is a hardworking family man.
 In the early 1990s, Luis crossed the border into the U.S. as a young man in search of a better future.
 Since then, he has lived and worked in the U.S. except for two times that he returned to Mexico.
 Once, shortly after his arrival, he returned to Mexico during the holidays and a second time in 1996 to see his ailing mother.
 Luis has resided in the U.S. since prior to April 1, 1997.
 Luis does not have legal immigration status in the U.S. but it is possible for him to get his greencard.
 Here’s how: